syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/DefineConnector.md

 ![Line connector](Connector_images/ConnectorTypes.PNg)

-### How to draw poly line
+### How to draw polyline

-Poly Line is a continuous line composed of one or more line segments.
-When you click on the diagram page a line will be started drawing, then new segments will be keep on added for every click on page.
-Line drawing will be stopped when double click on the page.
-This poly line will be drawing using `Tool` , `DrawingTool` and `DefaultConnectorType` properties.
+Polyline is a continuous line of a segment or a continuous line composed of more line segments.
+When you click the diagram page, a line will be drawn, and then new segments will be kept on added for every click on page.
+Line drawing will be stopped when double-click the page.
+This polyline will be drawn using the `Tool`, `DrawingTool`, and `DefaultConnectorType` properties.

 {% tabs %}
 {% highlight xaml %}